aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Sets the cell style.

+**Remarks**

 If the border settings are changed, the border of adjust cells will be updated too.

 **Parameters:**
 | Parameter | Type | Description |